quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.21.5 – March 19, 2020 =
+* New: Allow users to remove actions from invoice, credit, and order managers.

 = 1.21.4 – March 18, 2020 =
 * New: Support WooCommerce 4.0